-Fintech is drastically reshaping the way customers receive financial services – now it must be convenient, 24/7 accessible and hyper-personalised.
-The revolution started with Fintech startups, and continued with banks and credit institutions.
+Fintech is drastically reshaping the way customers receive financial services – now it must be convenient, 24/7 accessible, and hyper-personalized.
+The revolution started with Fintech startups and continued with banks and credit institutions.
 Today, 85% of banks see digital transformation and financial technologies adoption as their key business priority.

 Fintech offers alternative ways to get the most popular financial services – transfer money, trade stocks, get insurance, and apply for a loan.
 Among them, money lending is given particular attention.
 No wonder: the Boston Consulting Group expects the total retail loans, disbursed via money lending apps, to reach over $1 trillion over the next 5 years.

 Thinking about entering this highly competitive, yet attractive market?
 Here is a look at the development lifecycle, with its key challenges, objectives, terms, and money lending app development costs along the way.

 There was a joke circulating around: if you want to be successful at digital money lending, follow the “3-6-3” formula.
 That is, raise deposits at 3%, lend at 6% and play golf after 3 PM.

 The uptake of digital lending is putting an end to this “rule” and replacing it with the “3-1-0” one: 3 minutes to decide, 1 minute to transfer the money, and 0 human touches.
 Today, with a few swipes on a mobile phone, a consumer submits a personal loan application and gets the money in a couple of minutes.